 Each year our tutors work hard to improve the quality of the study material and to ensure that the courses are as clear as possible and free from errors.
 We are always happy to receive feedback from students, particularly details concerning any errors, contradictions or unclear statements in the courses.
-If you have any comments on this course, please email them to the relevant subject email address (see Section 1.5).
+If you have any comments on this course please email them to the relevant subject email address (see Section 1.5).

 Our tutors also work with the Institute and Faculty of Actuaries to suggest developments and improvements to the Syllabus and Core Reading.
 If you have any comments or concerns about the Syllabus or Core Reading, these can be passed on via ActEd.
-Alternatively, you can send them directly to the Institute and Faculty of Actuaries' Examination Team by email to education.services@actuaries.org.uk.
+Alternatively, you can send them directly to the Institute and Faculty of Actuaries' Examination Team by email to: education.services@actuaries.org.uk.
+All study material produced by ActEd is copyright and is sold for the exclusive use of the purchaser.
+The copyright is owned by Institute and Faculty Education Limited, a subsidiary of the Institute and Faculty of Actuaries.